Atticus29/illuminati/README.md

 |Administrator can edit user profiles|Admin. indicates that they want to edit a user profile|Changes to user profile are persisted|
 |Administrator can remove user profiles|Admin. indicates that they want to remove a user profile|Removal of user profiles are persisted|

-## Known Bugs/Future and Bonus functionality

 ### Future Functionality
+- [x] Deploy your application.
+Include a link to the live site in your project's README.
+- [ ] Improve form validation
+- [ ]
-- [ ] Add timestamp to firebase entries
+- [ ] Add Admin login
 - [ ] Add functionality to keep track of stats, if relevant.
 Is your roster for a sports club?
-Keep track of the individual players' scoring percentage. - [ ] An extracurricular course or seminar?
+Keep track of the individual players' scoring percentage.
+An extracurricular course or seminar?
 Keep track of attendance or grades.
 A hiking group?
 Keep track of the number of miles each person has hiked with the club, etc.
 - [ ] Add a message board area, where club members may chat with each other.
 - [ ] Include an area called "announcements", "events", "games", etc. where users can post what events, matches, or meetings the club has planned.
-- [ ] Deploy your application.
-Include a link to the live site in your project's README.
 - [ ] Consider implementing AngularFire/Firebase user authentication (Note that this goes beyond the scope of our curriculum, and will require you to complete outside research.
 Begin with the AngularFire documentation on User Authentication.)
-Anything else that would be relevant to the group your application manages!
+- [ ] Add timestamp to firebase entries

 # License